discordjs/guide/guide/commando/permissions.md

 };
 ```

 All you need to do is set the properties to an array of permission flags.
-A list of those can be found <docs-link path="class/Permissions?scrollTo=s-FLAGS">here</docs-link>.
+A list of those can be found <DocsLink path="class/Permissions?scrollTo=s-FLAGS">here</DocsLink>.

 ## Owner-only commands